 - Slower – The lower rate of speed that these types of juicer operate at will slightly increase the overall juicing time.
 They also tend to have smaller feed chutes which will require more prep work to cut up produce into smaller sized pieces.

 - Cost – A quality masticating model will typically be a little more expensive, but the higher juice yields may make up for it over time.

 Juicing is an ideal way to take advantage of the nutritional benefits of various vegetables and fruits.
-Getting either a masticating or centrifugal machine can have a positive impact on your health.
+Getting either a top rated masticating or centrifugal machine can have a positive impact on your health.
 They both work differently, but they both can deliver a vitamin rich glass of juice.
 Knowing the differences between these two types of extractors can hopefully help you find a juicer that best suits your needs and your lifestyle.